Recovering from bowel cancer surgery

 After surgery for bowel cancer, you will be encouraged to start moving around as soon as possible.
 Even if you have to stay in bed, it is important to do regular leg movements and deep-breathing exercises.
 A physiotherapist or nurse will explain these to you.

-On the evening after your operation or the next day, a nurse will usually help you to get out of bed or sit up for a short time.
-Gradually, you will be able to sit or stand up for longer and start walking around the ward.
+After your operation, a nurse will usually help you to get out of bed or to sit up for a short time.
+Gradually, you will be able to sit or stand up for longer, and to start walking around the ward.

 Pain

-Painkillers sometimes slow down your bowel function (constipation).
+Painkillers sometimes slow down your bowel function (cause constipation).
 If your bowels are not moving, tell your nurses.
 They can give you medicines to help.

 Before you can go home, your pain needs to be controlled by tablets.
 You will be given a prescription for painkillers you can take at home as needed.